Two Killed In Single-Car Saw Mill Parkway Crash

 Two people were killed in a one-car crash overnight in Westchester.

-It happened just before 1 a.m.
+It happened around 12:45 a.m.
 Thursday, Feb.
-25 on the southbound Saw Mill River Parkway in Yonkers, in the vicinity of Rumsey Road.
+25 on the southbound Saw Mill River Parkway in Yonkers, in the vicinity of Rumsey Road, Westchester County Police said.

-The southbound lanes remain closed during the crash investigation, which remains ongoing.
+The southbound lanes remained closed for hours during the crash investigation, which remains ongoing.
+The lanes reopened just before 7 a.m.

 The victims' identities, along with details of the crash, have not yet been released.